software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > Repeat the steps 7 and 8 for each team member so that everyone can solve one merge conflict.

-## GitHub projects
+## GitHub Projects

 [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) is a platform for managing taskboards.
 We will be using it for managing the user stories in our Product Backlog and the tasks in the Sprint Backlogs.

 Taskboards in GitHub Projects are called _projects_.
 Let's create a project for our Product Backlog for the user stories of our project.
 Open your repository in GitHub and click the "Projects" tab.
 Then, click the green "New project" button on the right.
 Click the arrow next to the button, if the button label is different.
-This should open dialog.
+This should open a dialog.
 From the left side of the dialog, choose "Board".
 This determines what the project will look like and you can change it later.
 Name the project "Product Backlog".
 Finally, click the "Create" button to create the project.

-We'll now have a project with the default columns: "Todo", "In progress" and "Done".
+We now have a project with the default columns: "Todo", "In progress" and "Done".
+The column will determine the status of the user story.
 Let's change the column labels by clicking the three dots at the top-right corner of the column.
 Name the columns in the following manner from left to right:

 - "Backlog" for the user stories that are not on any Sprint yet
 - "In sprint" for the user stories that are chosen for the current Sprint